-7 Patent Monetization Mistakes You Should Avoid, 6th Can Cost You A Fortune!
+7 Patent Monetization Mistakes You Should Never Make

 Does that mean those 90% patents are useless?
 No. Some of them could be, but not all.
-Most of those 90% patents don’t find monetization opportunities because of the blunders committed by patent owners.
+Most of those 90% patents don’t find monetization opportunities because most businesses often end up overlooking the true potential of their patents.
+Which results in their patent failing to find licensing opportunities and in a way becoming useless to them.
 Eric Halber explains one of those reasons really well here in his article: Why 90% of patents are useless?

-The claim construction process requires an in-depth understanding of the IP domain and also of the technology domain in which you want to file a patent.
+The claim construction process requires an in-depth understanding of the IP domain and also of the technology domain in which the patent is filed..
 Claim construction has various factors which play an important role in deciding the worth of your patent.
 The appropriate claim construction leads to a right set of overlapping products which further increases the net value of a patent.

 Relevant Strategy: How to file broader and good quality patent claims?